Embird Embroidery Software

 This tutorial demonstrates how to insert fabric flattening stitches in Embird Editor to prevent thin lettering from sinking into soft fabrics.
 These subtle, stabilizing stitches use a thread color similar to the fabric and are added prior to the main embroidery.
 The process involves opening a design, accessing the menu item, selecting a stitch shape, and configuring parameters like inflation and cavity settings.
 Finally, a fill pattern is chosen, and the flattening stitches are inserted into the design workspace.

-2 - Open some design using "File > Open" menu, for example open free design "elephant.dst" (Picture no. 1).
+2 - Open a design using the "File > Open" menu, for example, open the free design "elephant.dst" (Picture no. 1).

 1. Open design using "File > Open" menu